sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

     restworkflowcontext.outStr(9, "Test String")

-Outputting PySpark Dataframe as Table
+Output PySpark Dataframe as Table
 +++++++++

 The below code outputs the contents of PySpark Dataframe to Fire Insights as a table.
 By deafult 10 rows will be displayed::